qinrong/learngit/readme.txt

-Git is a free soft
+Git is a distrabuted soft